 During a magazine interview on his work for Dungeons & Dragons, DiTerlizzi met up-and-coming writer Holly Black.
 A fellow fantasy and folklore lover, the two became fast friends and Tony showed her sketches he was working on for a field guide to fantastic creatures.
 Black began helping him, and the two created the chapter book series “The Spiderwick Chronicles”.

 Spiderwick followed the adventures of three New England children who unearth an old John James Audubon-styled field guide to fairies, trolls and goblins.
 No sooner do they find the tome, they then discover that all of its subjects are real and want the guide.
-“The Spiderwick Chronicles” were loved by children and adults alike, and was published in over 30 countries, selling over 7 million copies in the US alone.
+“The Spiderwick Chronicles” were loved by children and adults alike, and was published in over 30 countries, selling over 12 million copies to date.

 Paramount Pictures and Nickelodeon Movies released a live action adaptation of “The Spiderwick Chronicles” in 2008 starring Freddie Highmore, Mary Louise-Parker and Nick Nolte.
 The film was well received by critics and the public, remaining in the top 3 at the box office for a number of weeks.